metomic/blog/_posts/2019-04-23-cookies-are-a-perfect-and-irresistible-distraction-from-other-bad-things.md

 ---
 ## While you've been having fun blocking cookies, advertising networks have been developing fierce alternatives...

-Hopefully you know by now that cookies are just a form of 21st century surveillance.
+Hopefully you know by now that, in part, cookies are a form of 21st century surveillance.
 If you've never thought about cookies in that way before, it's fine.
 Just remember: you are served cookies basically all the time, and they can track your browsing behaviours, painting a very accurate picture of who you are.
 [Chomp on this delicious article to learn more, if you want.](https://blog.metomic.io/main/2019/04/09/help-i-dont-know-what-cookies-are.html)

 Please don't let cookies take up more than about 5% of brain energy in your privacy-focused mind.
 They are a terrible distraction from all the other methods used by advertisers to build up a profile of who you are and what you might like to buy.

-## Forced Caching: take a photo, it'll last longer
+## Caching: take a photo, it'll last longer

 Do you remember the olden days where if you were ever walking around and you saw like a really cool tree or sunset or something you couldn't just take a photo.
 You'd have to actually harness the power of your brain and commit the cool tree or sunset to your memory.
 And if you couldn't remember it, you'd just have to go back to where you found it if you ever wanted to see it again.
 God, what a stupid time to be alive.

 But then about 200 years ago a bunch of people finally invented photography and that miserable time of 'just remembering things' was over.
 Now you can just take photos of your loved ones to remember who they are and what they look like.
 Wow, technology is amazing.

 Why am I talking about this?
-Because, as well as giving a very comprehensive and accurate account on the history of photography, I just basically described what **forced caching** is.
-Nowadays when you're surfing that web and loading various banners and logos and cool graphics, your browser does not load the same images over and over again - it just saves them in a drawer for later (or rather **forces** them into your **cache**).
+Because, as well as giving a very comprehensive and accurate account on the history of photography, I just basically described what **caching** is.
+Nowadays when you're surfing that web and loading various banners and logos and cool graphics, your browser does not load the same images over and over again - it just saves them in a drawer for later (or rather saves them into your **cache**).

 This is useful for when you visit websites that contain images that are very unlikely to change, like company logos.
 The site simply says to your browser, "why don't you just keep a copy of that logo and get it out again every time you visit so I don't have to keep loading it for you k thanks bye".
-So basically it's efficient and it saves time and energy for everyone.
+So basically it's efficient and stops your phone from dying at 2pm.

-Unfortunately, forced caching is a method that is now abused so that various things *that are not cookies*, but act like cookies, can be stored on your machine.
+Unfortunately, caching is a method that is now abused so that various things *that are not cookies*, but act like cookies, can be stored on your machine.
 This article explores just a few of these things.
 Pretty sure no one's attention span (including mine) is big enough to accommodate absolutely every tracking method out there.
 Please just assume that there are a lot, and they are all used side by side to create an accurate profile of you and target you with ads.

 ## Be proud, you are unique...

 Have you ever done a personality quiz?
 You go to a really 'high quality' website like Buzzfeed, answer a bunch of seemingly random, nonsensical questions, and then they tell you what kind of person you are.

 Well, this is what the whole of the internet is doing with you basically all the time.
+Except it's asking about what you do, it's just watching what you do

  Except, it's not asking questions, it's just taking information.
 And instead of the results being totally inconsequential and only funny for five seconds, they are disturbingly accurate and a gross invasion of privacy.
 GREAT so let's begin our involuntary quiz: *Use the internet for five minutes and we'll tell you exactly what kind of user you are.*

 *Beep beep boop* you just visited treerank.bark (you know... where you go to rank trees when you're bored) and they just forced an image into your cache.
 Your browser did not notice or care, because this is standard internet practice.

 *Secret beep* oh my, this cached image looks like it's nothing to do with treerank.bark.
 It has no trees in it, and it's nowhere to be found on the site.
 It's literally just in your browser's cache.
 You know... *secretly*.
 Why cache an image that isn't even visible on the site?
 Why does your browser need to do that?

 Ha, it doesn't.
 It's all a big convoluted TRICK.
-Treerank.bark have employed the awesome power of *extremely simple* technology which has been around for over a decade to produce an image of randomly generated colours.
+Treerank.bark have employed the awesome power of *extremely simple* technology which has been around *since the beginning of the internet* to produce an image of randomly generated colours.
 Meaningless and basically invisible to you, but extremely useful for treerank.bark.
 Useful like this:

 1. The image was generated just for you
 2. It's very random and detailed, so it's highly likely that it is entirely unique